|Approved by||Vice-Chancellor, 4 September 2004|

 - where prominent guests are welcomed by mana whenua (people of the local area) at the request of the University of Otago.

 2. Procedure for Payment of Koha

-i.
-Notification should be made by the staff member to their Manager/Supervisor prior to payment, of the intention to provide a koha payment.
-The staff member will also provide him/her:
+- Notification should be made by the staff member to their Manager/Supervisor prior to payment, of the intention to provide a koha payment.
+The staff member will also provide him/her with:

-Following the approval for koha, as described above, the staff member should present to Revenue Management, Financial Services, Shared Services, a copy of documentation as detailed in 2A (i), along with the authorisation of their Divisional Head.
+Following the approval for koha, as described above, the staff member should email Revenue Management, Finance Services, Shared Services, a copy of documentation as detailed in 2A (i), along with the authorisation of their Divisional Head.

-Revenue Management, Financial Services, Shared Services, will arrange for the cash to be collected.
+Revenue Management, Finance Services, Shared Services, will arrange for the cash to be collected.